Frequently Asked Questions

 Be sure to check out our more elaborate training guide on the Tools for Riders page.

-A road bike is strongly recommended, although riders in the past have used touring-style bikes and completed the ride.
-Recumbent riders have also completed the cross-country trip, although we do ask that you contact us directly at [email protected] if you plan to ride a recumbent bike or a trike.
+Recumbent riders have also completed the cross-country trip, although we do ask that you contact us directly at firstname.lastname@example.org prior to registering if you plan to ride a recumbent bike or a trike.
 These bikes may place a few extra demands on our support team, so giving us a heads-up will ensure that we can accommodate you!

-No. Many of our riders have had very little experience cycling, and we want this event to be accessible for cyclists of a wide range of abilities.
+No. Many of our riders have had very little experience cycling prior to training for this event, and we designed our event for riders with a wide range of speeds.
+It is not a race.
 Also, while skilled volunteers on the work-site are incredibly valuable, even unskilled people can learn and contribute.

 You must arrive on the first date listed for the trip or segment for which you are joining.
 Those joining at the start of the event will be given specific arrival instructions; segment riders must typically arrive by 4:00pm or earlier on the arrival day.
-More information will be posted to the Tools for Riders page and you will receive email updates from your Trip Leader as the ride draws nearer.
-For any questions contact [email protected]
+See our transportation page for more details, and you will receive email updates from your Trip Leader as the ride draws nearer.
+For any questions contact email@example.com.

 Each rider is responsible for arranging his or her own transportation for where they join/exit the trip.
-The trip support vehicle can typically be used to get riders to/from local nearby transportation centers (bus, train, plane, etc.), but arrangements should be secured ahead of time with the trip leader ([email protected]).
+The trip support vehicle can typically be used to get riders to/from local nearby transportation centers (bus, train, plane, etc.), but arrangements should be secured ahead of time with the trip leader (firstname.lastname@example.org).
 Those who arrive or depart at inconvenient hours such as very early mornings or on one of our ride days may be required to utilize other options such as Uber.
-You can also consider carpooling with another rider(s), which you can coordinate through our annual rider Facebook discussion group that we set up.
+You can also consider carpooling with another rider(s), which you can coordinate through our Facebook discussion group.

 Most airlines, trains, and buses allow you to bring your bicycle with you for a fee.
 Airlines usually allow you to check your bike as luggage for a fee and as per their packing specifications.
 Check your airline’s baggage policy and/or call them ahead of time, and then bring your evidence (printed policy) with you to avoid any extra hassle from the attendant.